Voyager Golden Record: Background

 The Voyager 1 probe is currently the farthest human-made object from Earth.
 Both Voyager 1 and Voyager 2 have reached interstellar space, the region between stars where the galactic plasma is present.
 Like their predecessors Pioneer 10 and 11, which featured a simple plaque (the idea of Eric Burgess and Carl Sagan), both Voyager 1 and Voyager 2 were launched by NASA with a message aboard—a kind of time capsule, intended to communicate to extraterrestrials a story of the world of humans on Earth.

 While the Pioneer plaques established the precedent, the idea for including information on humanity onboard the Voyagers was the brainchild of John R. Casani, the project manager.
-He delegated the task to Carl Sagan, who with colleagues Linda Salzman and Frank Drake realized a metal phonograph record with visual information (encoded into grooves by a company in Boulder, Colorado) would outlast magnetic tapes in the outer space environment.
+He delegated the task to Sagan, who with colleagues Linda Salzman and Frank Drake realized a metal phonograph record with visual information (encoded into grooves by a company in Boulder, Colorado) would outlast magnetic tapes in the outer space environment.
 The budget Casani gave Sagan was $1,500 for six weeks of work (though Sagan and his colleagues contributed more money out of pocket); he stipulated the Record had to be as light as the Pioneer plaque.

 This is a present from a small, distant world, a token of our sounds, our science, our images, our music, our thoughts and our feelings.
 We are attempting to survive our time so we may live into yours.